mrexclamationmark/GNU-Linux-Configuration/README.md

 Hertz: 2Hz-20Hz-200Hz

-75%/25% for 2 comparitives (75% for the one that needs to run the most or first and 25% for the other that needs to run the less)
+75%/25% for 2 comparitives (75% for the one that needs to run the most and 25% for the other that needs to run the less)

 **Sources:**